-If you're interested in a wooden option, you should definitely consider the Haven Acacia Tub Mat.
+If you're interested in a wooden option, you should definitely consider the Haven Acacia Tub Mat, which was rated a perfect score in design and overall value.
 As its name suggests, this mat is made of 100 percent Acacia, an inherently beautiful and moisture-resistant tropical hardwood.

 The material is naturally absorbent, though you can expect some water to drip through when you step out of the tub or shower.
 For this reason, it's best if your bathroom flooring is water-resistant (if not waterproof).
 We also like that it has tiny rubber grips on the back to help it stay in place and that it rolls up for easy transport and storage.
 Our tester noted that this wood tub mat only comes in one size, though, which may be limiting for some customers.